The-Marcy-Lab-School/problem-set-x-linked-lists/README.md

 **2. What are the tradeoffs between singly linked lists and doubly linked lists?**

+   Singly linked lists can only be traversed in one direction, starting with the head,
+    while doubly linked lists can be traversed from the tail since its nodes hold a reference to the previous node.
+    This means nodes of a doubly linked list take more space, and manipulations like insertion and deletions are more complex because of the additional reference.

 **3. What are the run times for insertion, deletion, and accessing from linked lists?**
     Insertion and Deletion to a linked list is constant while accessing is in linear runtime.
 **4. What is an abstract data type?**

+   An abstract data type is a class of object used to store data where the precise functionality and fundamental data structures are abstracted away allowing us to design an interface to interact with it.

 ### Coding Challenges
 1. Implement a `LinkedList` class.
 Be sure to implement all listed class methods in `linkedlist.py`.